beauwilliams/Vimage/README.md

 ### Goodies

-File Browser
+File Browser, command pallette, startup window, better shell

-- In normal mode hit \n
+- In normal mode hit \n for a file browser
-Command Pallet like launcher
-- In normal mode hit \\
+- In normal mode hit \\ for a command pallete type thing built on fuzzy finder
-Starup window with recent files etc
-- Launch neovim with `nvim` it will load a launch screen with recent files etc A better shell with history
+- Launch neovim with `nvim` it will load a launch screen with recent files etc
-- type `zsh` to launch
+- type `zsh` to launch a better shell with history and tab completions